Samsung/ONE/tests/tools/onert_train/README.md

 Now you're ready to run `onert_train`. <br/>
 Please pass your model file to `--modelfile` and data files to `--load_input:raw` and `--load_expected:raw`. <br/>
 Also, you could set training parameter using options like `--batch_size`, `--epoch`.. etc.
+Please pay special attention for `trainable_ops_idx` to determine operations which should be trained.

 ```bash
 $ onert_train \